billp/Blocks/README.md

 </p>

-Blocks is the only library you need to create user interfaces in a declerative way whilst at the same time keeping the flexibility of writing custom code when needed.
-It saves time on writing boilerplate code by focusing more on the actual UI & Animations and less on how to render your views.
-Inspired by React, it enforces you to create reusable components that leads to writing more abstract and modular code, recommended in large and complex projects.
-Blocks utilizes UIKit's **UITableView** and **UICollectionView** as containers to render components, leveraging the **MVVM design pattern**.
+Blocks is a Swift library designed to simplify the creation of user interfaces in iOS applications.
+It allows developers to use both SwiftUI components and traditional UITableView cells, headers, and footers within the same UITableView.
+This approach facilitates a declarative way of building UIs while maintaining the flexibility to write custom code when necessary.
+Inspired by React, Blocks encourages the development of reusable components, promoting more abstract and modular code, which is especially beneficial for large and complex projects.
+The library leverages UIKit's UITableView as container to render components, and it supports the MVVM design pattern.

 # Installation
 You can install **Blocks** using one of the following ways...